shathalshehri/Speech_to_Text/README.md

 ## How It Works

-1. **User Interface**:
+### User Interface:

 - Users interact with the web interface to start and stop voice recording.
 - The recorded voice is converted to text and sent to the server.

-2. **Server-Side Processing**:
+### Server-Side Processing:

 - The PHP script receives the text data from the web interface.
 - The script determines whether the text contains commands like "open" or "close".
 - It then inserts the command into the database.

-3. **Database Storage**:
+### Database Storage:

-   - The command (`1` for "open" and `0` for "close") is stored in a MySQL database table named `speech_to_text_data`.
+- The command (1 for "open" and 0 for "close") is stored in a MySQL database table named `speech_to_text_data`.

 ## Code and Configuration

 ### Web Interface (HTML + JavaScript)

 The web interface records voice input and sends it to the server using JavaScript.

-### PHP Script (`speech_to_text.php`)
+### PHP Script (speech_to_text.php)

 This script processes the incoming text, determines the command, and saves it to the database.